folio-org/docs/content/en/docs/Access/Courses/courses.md

 ## Adding a reserve item to a course

+Note: All reserve items, including electronic items, need to have an item record with a barcode.

 When you add an item to a course, the following information is copied from the original record: Title and Contributor from the Instance record; Barcode, Status, Permanent location, Copy, Volume, Enumeration, and URL/PDF link from the Item record; and Effective call number.

-Note: All reserve items, including electronic items, need to have an item record with a barcode.
+The Start date, End date, and Temporary location are automatically updated based on the Term and Location applied at the courses level.
+If you need to change these fields, or update reserve item level information, you will need to edit the reserve item.

 1. Find the course and click on it in the **Courses** list.
-2. In the Items section, scan the item barcode into the box.
+2. In the **Items** section, scan the item barcode into the box.
 If you pasted in the barcode, click **Add item**.
 The item is added to the course and appears in the Items section.

 ## Editing a reserve item

+Editing a reserve item allows you to change or add information to the following fields:
+* **Temporary location.** If you change the reserve item’s temporary location, once you save the changes, the selected Temporary location is added to the Item record in the Inventory app.
+* **Temporary loan type.** If you change the reserve item’s temporary loan type, once you save the changes, the selected Temporary loan type is added to the Item record in the Inventory app.
+* **Processing status.** This field only applies to the Courses app and is available as a Reserves search filter.
+* **Start Date and End Date.** When an item is placed on reserve, the start and end date are inherited from the selected Term.
+* **Copyright information.** This section facilitates copyright tracking.

-1. Find the course in which you want to edit an item and click on it in the **Courses** list.
+1. Find the course with the item and click on it in the **Courses** list.
-2. In the Items section, find the reserve item that you want to edit and click **Edit reserve**.
+2. In the **Items** section, find the reserve item that you want to edit and click **Edit reserve**.
-3. In the Item title window, make your changes.
+3. In the **Item title** window, make your changes.
 4. Click **Save & close**.
 The item is updated.

 ## Removing a reserve item from a course

-1. Find the course in which you want to delete an item and click on it in the **Courses** list.
+1. Find the course with the item and click on it in the **Courses** list.
 2. In the Items section, find the reserve item that you want to remove and click **Remove**.
 The item is removed.